Sanskrutiam/Weather-Analysis-Using-Python/README.md

 Download Weather Data:

-If using an API, update the main.py script with your API key and endpoint.
+- API Method: If using an API, sign up for an API key (e.g., OpenWeatherMap, WeatherStack) and update the main.py script with your API key and endpoint to fetch real-time weather data.
-If using static data, place the CSV/JSON files in the data/ folder.
+- Static Data: If using CSV/JSON files, place them in the data/ folder.
-Run the Script:
+- Install Dependencies: Ensure all required libraries are installed.

-Navigate to the project directory and run:
+- Run the Analysis: Open a terminal, navigate to the project directory, and run the following command:

 ```bash
 python main.py

 ```

-The script generates interactive visualizations and saves them in the images/ folder.
+This will process the weather data and generate visualizations.
+- View the Results: The script will generate interactive visualizations (temperature trends, humidity, wind speed, etc.).

 ## Objective